June 22, 2020

 But today is the day I finally put pen to paper (or is it words to screen?) and delve right into this topic.

 Real estate investment trusts come in all sorts of shapes and sizes (literally).
 We’ll look at the types of REITs available, the pros and cons, as well as the risks involved.
-We’ll even look at some individual REITs and I’ll share my thoughts on whether they’re worth investing in today.
+We’ll also look at what to look out for when you’re considering investing in REITs.

 Real estate investment trusts (REITs) are exactly as they sound – investment trusts that invest in real estate.
 You’ll also see them called ‘listed property trusts’.
 Again, they’re simply property investment trusts which are listed on the sharemarket.